 Unless otherwise provided by law or the Company's Certificate of Incorporation, the affirmative vote of the holders of at least a majority of the shares of Company Common Stock present in person or represented by proxy at the Annual Meeting is required to approve all other questions and matters properly brought before the Annual Meeting, including, without limitation, Proposals Two and Three.
 Abstentions as to all such questions and matters, including Proposals Two and Three, will have the same effect as votes against such proposals.
-Broker non-votes, however, will be treated as not voted for purposes of determining approval of such questions and matters and will not be counted as votes for or against such questions and matters.

-As of April 23, 1997, there were 6,292,012 shares of Company Common Stock outstanding and entitled to vote at the Annual Meeting.
+Broker non-votes, however, will be treated as not voted for purposes of determining approval of such questions and matters.
+As of April 15, 1999, there were 6,537,995 shares of Company Common Stock outstanding and entitled to vote at the Annual Meeting.
 The directors and executive officers of the Company intend to vote the shares of Company Common Stock held by them in accordance with the recommendations of the Board with respect to the Proposals.